freenandes/topo-da-mente/content/index.md

 My name is Pedro.
 I live in Lisbon, Portugal, with my wife and daughter.
 I work as a product designer, and I categorize myself as a creative person.
 I love arts, experimenting with expressing inner feelings, experiences, stories, beliefs and passing useful messages.

-Here in this digital garden, I am mostly writing for myself, taking notes that may come in handy to generate new ideas for anyone, including me, to pick them up.
-I believe in shared notes and e-societies.
+Here in this digital garden, I am mostly writing for myself, taking notes that may come in handy to generate new ideas.
+They're for anyone, including me, to pick up, digest, and create.
+I believe in shared information and e-societies.
+I think we're heading toward communal knowledge, and it's important to be free of ownership to

 Website built and redesigned by me in 2023 using:
 - [Lexend typefaces](https://www.lexend.com/) by Bonnie Shaver-Troup and Thomas Jockin;